Mucosal immune system markers

 Your in-depth guide to mucosal immune system markers.

-The mucosal immune system protects the internal surfaces of the body, including those of the intestinal, respiratory and urogenital tracts.
+The mucosal immune system protects the internal surfaces of the body, including those of the intestinal, respiratory, and urogenital tracts.
 The mucosal surfaces are permeable barriers to the inner part of the body, which makes them especially vulnerable to the entry of pathogenic microorganisms and other antigens that can cause infections and inflammatory diseases.
-To prevent the entry of unwanted antigens, mucosal surfaces are lined by a mucus-secreting epithelium which represents our first line of defense.
+To prevent the entry of unwanted antigens, mucosal surfaces are lined by a mucus-secreting epithelium, which represents our first line of defense.
+The mucus layer, primarily produced by goblet cells, forms a critical mucosal barrier that traps pathogens and shapes the local microbiota, providing both a physical and immunological defense at the mucosal surface.

-To protect us while creating tolerance to symbiotic microbiota, the mucosal immune system has evolved very sophisticated mechanisms where specialized CD4+ T cells, CD8+ T cells (including intraepithelial lymphocytes-IELs), Innate Lymphoid cells (ILC), Ig-secreting plasma cells, macrophages and dendritic cells compromise between suppression and activation of an immune response.
+To protect us while creating tolerance to symbiotic microbiota, the mucosal immune system has evolved very sophisticated mechanisms where specialized CD4+ T cells, CD8+ T cells (including intraepithelial lymphocytes-IELs), Innate Lymphoid cells (ILC), Ig-secreting plasma cells, macrophages, and dendritic cells compromise between suppression and activation of an immune response.
+Mucosal immune responses involve both innate and adaptive immunity, with effector functions such as antibody secretion, cytokine production, and cytotoxic activity carried out by effector cells at mucosal effector sites.
+Cell receptors on immune cells, including T-cell receptors and other cell receptors, are crucial for recognizing antigens and initiating cell responses.
 If this fine balance is disrupted, inflammatory conditions can arise.
 A clear example of this balance disruption is seen in inflammatory disorders in the gut in patients with inflammatory bowel disease or in the lung in allergic diseases.

 Inflammatory bowel disease (IBD) is a chronic inflammatory disease of the gastrointestinal tract that includes Crohn’s disease and ulcerative colitis and is characterized by severe epithelium damage and intestinal inflammation.
-Although the pathogenesis of IBD is still unknown, several disease-associated genes, including NOD2 and ATG16L1 and IL23R, have been identified.
-The mucosal epithelium of IBD patients has decreased secretion of antimicrobial molecules, impaired bacterial recognition and defective IgA production leading to changes in microbiota composition and bacteria translocation.
-In response to microbial products, CD4+ T cells (Th1, Th2, Th17) are infiltrated to the lamina propria and secrete pro-inflammatory cytokines including TNF, IFN, IL-5, IL-6, IL-13, IL-17 or IL-22 5,16,17 through activation of certain STATs.
-In addition to T cells, innate lymphoid cells (ILC), NK cells and macrophages also secrete pro-inflammatory cytokines promoting epithelial damage, ulcers, and, in some cases, the development of colitis-associated cancer.
+Although the pathogenesis of IBD is still unknown, several disease-associated genes, including NOD2, ATG16L1, and IL23R, have been identified.
+The mucosal epithelium of IBD patients has decreased secretion of antimicrobial molecules, impaired bacterial recognition, and defective IgA production, leading to changes in microbiota composition and bacterial translocation.
+In response to microbial products, CD4+ T cells (Th1, Th2, Th17) are infiltrated into the lamina propria and secrete pro-inflammatory cytokines including TNF, IFN, IL-5, IL-6, IL-13, IL-17, or IL-22 5,16,17 through activation of certain STATs.
+Tumor necrosis factor (TNF) is a key inflammatory cytokine that influences epithelial cell apoptosis and tissue responses during mucosal inflammation.
+In addition to T cells, innate lymphoid cells (ILC), NK cells, and macrophages also secrete pro-inflammatory cytokines promoting epithelial damage, ulcers, and, in some cases, the development of colitis-associated cancer.
 Several of these cytokines are being investigated as potential targets for IBD treatment.
 In healthy individuals, regulatory T cells (Tregs) maintain immune tolerance and suppress effector T cell responses through anti-inflammatory cytokines such as IL‑10 and TGFβ.
 In contrast, Tregs are decreased in the gut of IBD patients.
+The gastrointestinal mucosal immune system, particularly in the small intestine, relies on structures such as Peyer's patches, isolated lymphoid follicles, and the intestinal lamina propria, where M cells sample antigens and initiate immune activation with the help of intestinal dendritic cells.

 Up to 30% of the population in industrialized countries suffers from allergy, and its prevalence is increasing over time.
-Allergic rhinitis and allergic asthma are the main allergic diseases affecting the upper and lower airways and are often seen co-existing in allergic patients.
+Allergic rhinitis and allergic asthma are the main allergic diseases affecting the upper and lower airways and are often seen coexisting in allergic patients.
 Allergy is characterized by the presence and production of immunoglobulin E (IgE), which binds to its main receptor (FcƐRI) in basophils and mast cells, and the subsequent release of histamine and leukotrienes.
 During the late phase, endothelial-cell adhesion and eosinophil recruitment increase, and T cells are activated.
-Activated Th1 and Th2 in the lungs secrete IL-5, IL-9 and IL-13, leading to allergic inflammation.
+Activated Th1 and Th2 in the lungs secrete IL-5, IL-9, and IL-13, leading to allergic inflammation.
+The mucosal immune response in the respiratory tract and upper respiratory tract involves both innate and adaptive immune mechanisms, with effector functions such as cytokine secretion and antibody production by effector cells.
+Cell receptors on airway epithelial cells and immune cells are essential for recognizing inhaled antigens and orchestrating the immune response.
+Mucosal vaccine strategies targeting the respiratory tracts, including the upper respiratory tract, aim to induce protective immunity at these mucosal barriers, with airway ciliated epithelial cells playing important roles in vaccine-induced immune responses.

 NOD2